LukeSmithxyz/based.cooking/content/no-knead-bread.md

 ## Directions

  1. Mix the dry ingredients then add the hot water.
 It should come out as a firm dough.
  2. Leave the dough at room temperature for 12 hours.
+You can then keep the dough in the fridge for up to 48 hours before cooking.
     ![Before baking](/pix/no-knead-bread-2.webp)
- 3. Preheat oven and pan to 450 F.
+ 3. Preheat oven and pan to 450 F (230 C).
  4. Bake for 30 minutes covered (e.g. aluminum foil), then 20 minutes uncovered.